The Thing of It Is...: Film Adaptation

 Goldman later described an unsuccessful attempt to turn the novel into a film in Adventures in the Screen Trade.
 Robert Redford expressed interest in playing Amos, so Goldman wrote a screenplay on spec.
-Redford said he liked it and Ulu Gosbard agreed to direct.
+Redford said he liked it and Ulu Grosbard agreed to direct.
 However Butch Cassidy and the Sundance Kid then came out and Redford turned into a major star, and pulled out of the project.

-Elliott Gould agreed to play the lead instead, but then Gosbard dropped out to make a film.
+Elliott Gould agreed to play the lead instead, but then Grosbard dropped out to make a film.
 Faye Dunaway agreed to co-star, and Mark Rydell expressed interest in directing.
 However Rydell wanted another writer to work on the project, which Goldman objected to and the film did not proceed.

 A year later Stanley Donen expressed enthusiasm for the script and succeeded in getting interest from Robert Evans at Paramount.
 Mia Farrow was signed to play the female lead, but Evans was not happy with the male lead, despite James Caan and Alan Alda both wanting to do it.
 Eventually Farrow had to drop out but Evans agreed to make the movie if it could be turned into a vehicle for Ali MacGraw.
 Goldman and Donen tried but MacGraw was not happy with the script and the movie was never made.

 For the film, Stephen Sondheim wrote the song "No, Mary Ann", which has been recorded several times.